Famidore/geneticDriver/README.md

 w, s, a, d - drive controls,
 r - reset positions of the drivers,
 u/j - make brush in track editor bigger/smaller,
-z - hold to undo a move in editor.
+z - hold to undo a move in editor, q - clear canvas in track editor.
+# Play
+Visit and play at: https://famidore.github.io/geneticDriver/